UMM-CSci-3601-F24/umm-software-design-fall-2024-lab-3-angular-3601-lab3_angular-javalin/Answers.md

   a.
     The page object is a new UserListPage defined at line 3 b.
-    We use .type('27') in line 63 by using cy.get('data-test=userAgeInpu'), thus typine 27 into
+    We use .type('27') in line 63 by using cy.get('data-test=userAgeInput'), thus typing 27 into
     a field with that data-test value c.
     It returns all elements that are app-user-cards that are contained in user-card-containers